The Gold (TV series)

-The Gold is a British drama television series written by Neil Forsyth and co-produced by his Tannadice Pictures production company.
-It stars Hugh Bonneville, Dominic Cooper, Charlotte Spencer, Emun Elliott, Sean Harris, Jack Lowden and Tom Cullen and is a dramatisation of events around the Brink's-Mat robbery in 1983.
-It is directed by Aneil Karia and Lawrence Gough.
-The first episode was previewed at the BFI Southbank on 17 January, and aired on BBC One from 12 February 2023, with all episodes simultaneously available on BBC iPlayer.
-It began streaming on Paramount+ in September 2023.
-The BBC commissioned a second series in November 2023, which began airing on BBC One on 8 June 2025, with all episodes released on BBC iPlayer the same day.
+The Gold is a British drama television series written and created by Neil Forsyth and co-produced by his Tannadice Pictures production company.
+It stars Hugh Bonneville, Dominic Cooper, Charlotte Spencer, Emun Elliott, Sean Harris, Jack Lowden and Tom Cullen and is a dramatisation of events that begin with the Brink's-Mat robbery in 1983.
+It is directed by Aneil Karia, Lawrence Gough and Patrick Harkins.